vndpal/monthly-payslip-generator/README.md

 ## About the Project

-The Salary Slip Generator API allows you to generate salary slips for employees based on their provided information.
-This document provides a detailed explanation of how to use the API and the expected responses.
+The Salary Slip Generator allows you to generate salary slips for employees based on their provided information.
+This document provides a detailed explanation of how to use the API & Web UI.
 The application is build in .NET 6.
+The Web UI is built using Vite + React + Typescript

 ## Live Links